 Electrical engineering encompasses disciplines such as electronics, communication, control, digital systems, and signal/image processing.
-A minor in electrical engineering provides a foundation to explore specialized material in electrical engineering.
-The minor provides students from other engineering or non-engineering disciplines an introduction to the wide-ranging content of the electrical engineering major.
+An electrical engineering minor provides a foundation to explore specialized material in electrical engineering, and provides students from other engineering or non-engineering disciplines an introduction to the wide-ranging content of the electrical engineering major.

 Notes about this minor:

-The minor is closed to students majoring in computer engineering technology, electrical engineering, or electrical engineering technology.
+- The minor is closed to students majoring in computer engineering technology, electrical engineering, or electrical engineering technology.

-Posting of the minor on the student's academic transcript requires a minimum GPA of 2.0 in the minor.
+- Posting of the minor on the student's academic transcript requires a minimum GPA of 2.0 in the minor.

-Notations may appear in the curriculum chart below outlining pre-requisites, co-requisites, and other curriculum requirements (see footnotes).
+- Notations may appear in the curriculum chart below outlining pre-requisites, co-requisites, and other curriculum requirements (see footnotes).

-Project-based Calculus II
+Project-Based Calculus II

 This is the second in a two-course sequence intended for students majoring in mathematics, science, or engineering.
 It emphasizes the understanding of concepts, and using them to solve physical problems.
 The course covers techniques of integration including integration by parts, partial fractions, improper integrals, applications of integration, representing functions by infinite series, convergence and divergence of series, parametric curves, and polar coordinates.
 (Prerequisites: C- or better in (MATH-181 or MATH-173 or 1016-282) or (MATH-171 and MATH-180) or equivalent course(s).)
 Lecture 6 (Fall, Spring, Summer).

 University Physics II

 This course is a continuation of PHYS-211, University Physics I. Topics include electrostatics, Gauss' law, electric field and potential, capacitance, resistance, DC circuits, magnetic field, Ampere's law, inductance, and geometrical and physical optics.
 The course is taught in a lecture/workshop format that integrates the material traditionally found in separate lecture and laboratory courses.
 (Prerequisites: (PHYS-211 or PHYS-211A or PHYS-206 or PHYS-216) or (MECE-102, MECE-103 and MECE-205) and (MATH-182 or MATH-172 or MATH-182A) or equivalent courses.
 Grades of C- or better are required in all prerequisite courses.)
 Lec/Lab 6 (Fall, Spring).

 Covers basics of DC circuit analysis starting with the definition of voltage, current, resistance, power and energy.
 Linearity and superposition, together with Kirchhoff's laws, are applied to analysis of circuits having series, parallel and other combinations of circuit elements.
 Thevenin, Norton and maximum power transfer theorems are proved and applied.
 Circuits with ideal op-amps are introduced.
 Inductance and capacitance are introduced and the transient response of RL, RC and RLC circuits to step inputs is established.
 Practical aspects of the properties of passive devices and batteries are discussed, as are the characteristics of battery-powered circuitry.
 The laboratory component incorporates use of both computer and manually controlled instrumentation including power supplies, signal generators and oscilloscopes to reinforce concepts discussed in class as well as circuit design and simulation software.
 (Prerequisite: MATH-173 or MATH-182 or MATH-182A or equivalent course.)
 Lab 3 (Fall, Spring, Summer).

 This course covers the fundamentals of AC circuit analysis starting with the study of sinusoidal steady-state solutions for circuits in the time domain.
 The complex plane is introduced along with the concepts of complex exponential functions, phasors, impedances and admittances.
 Nodal, loop and mesh methods of analysis as well as Thevenin and related theorems are applied to the complex plane.
 The concept of complex power is developed.
 The analysis of mutual induction as applied to coupled-coils.
 Linear, ideal and non-ideal transformers are introduced.
 Complex frequency analysis is introduced to enable discussion of transfer functions, frequency dependent behavior, Bode plots, resonance phenomenon and simple filter circuits.
 Two-port network theory is developed and applied to circuits and interconnections.
 (Prerequisites: C or better in EEEE-281 or equivalent course.)
 Lecture 3 (Fall, Spring, Summer).